johannschopplich/kirby-algolia-docsearch/README.md

 Quickest way to integrate a search bar in your Kirby project.
 Index your content with a Kirby CLI command or Panel button push it to Algolia.
 The [Algolia's DocSearch](https://docsearch.algolia.com) JavaScript library will display a search button and result modal for you.

-You can use the **Algolia free plan**.
-This plugin solely uses basic Algolia features.
-Since the plugin indexes and parses the site, the Algolia crawler (a paid feature) is not needed.
+You can use the **Algolia free plan**, since the plugin itself indexes and parses the site.
+The Algolia crawler (a paid feature) is not needed.
 Leaving you with the option to stick with the free tier. 💸

 > “But DocSearch is for documentations!
 My Kirby project is not a documentation!” you might add.

 Well, we co-opt the DocSearch library for our own purposes. 😏 The library can be used anywhere, if the data model matches the requirements.
-And it does. 🎉
+Which it does. 🎉

 ## Key Features